forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Finally, part 3 shows the implementation of barrier\_wait.
+Finally, part 3 shows the implementation of **barrier\_wait**.

-First we verify that the argument barrier appears to be a valid barrier\_t.
-We perform this check before locking the mutex, so that barrier\_destroy can safely destroy the mutex once it has cleared the valid member.
+First we verify that the argument barrier appears to be a valid **barrier\_t**.
+We perform this check before locking the mutex, so that **barrier\_destroy** can safely destroy the mutex once it has cleared the valid member.
 This is a simple attempt to minimize the damage if one thread attempts to wait on a barrier while another thread is simultaneously either initializing or destroying that barrier.

-We cannot entirely avoid problems, since without the mutex, barrier\_wait has no guarantee that it will see the correct (up-to-date) value of valid.
+We cannot entirely avoid problems, since without the mutex, **barrier\_wait** has no guarantee that it will see the correct (up-to-date) value of valid.
 The valid check may succeed when the barrier is being made invalid, or fail when the barrier is being made valid.
 Locking the mutex first would do no good, because the mutex may not exist if the barrier is not fully initialized, or if it is being destroyed.
 This isn't a problem as long as you use the barrier correctly-that is, you initialize the barrier before any thread can possibly try to use it, and do not destroy the barrier until you are sure no thread will try to use it again.

 Copy the current value of the barrier's cycle into a local variable.
-The comparison of our local cycle against the barrier\_t structure's cycle member becomes our condition wait predicate.
-The predicate ensures that all currently waiting threads will return from barrier\_wait when the last waiter broadcasts the condition variable, but that any thread that calls barrier\_wait again will wait for the next broadcast.
+The comparison of our local cycle against the **barrier\_t** structure's cycle member becomes our condition wait predicate.
+The predicate ensures that all currently waiting threads will return from **barrier\_wait** when the last waiter broadcasts the condition variable, but that any thread that calls **barrier\_wait** again will wait for the next broadcast.
 (This is the "tricky part" of correctly implementing a barrier.)

 Now we decrease counter, which is the number of threads that are required but haven't yet waited on the barrier.
 When counter reaches 0, no more threads are needed-they're all here and waiting anxiously to continue to the next attraction.
 Now all we need to do is tell them to wake up.
 We advance to the next cycle, reset the counter, and broadcast the barrier's condition variable.

 Earlier, I mentioned that a program often needs one thread to perform some cleanup or setup between parallel regions.
 Each thread could lock a mutex and check a flag so that only one thread would perform the setup.
 However, the setup may not need additional synchronization, for example, because the other threads will wait at a barrier for the next parallel region, and, in that case, it would be nice to avoid locking an extra mutex.

-The barrier\_wait function has this capability built into it.
+The **barrier\_wait** function has this capability built into it.
 One and only one thread will return with the special value of -1 while the others return 0.
 In this particular implementation, the one that waits last and wakes the others will take the honor, but in principle it is "unspecified" which thread returns -1.
 The thread that receives -1 can perform the setup, while others race ahead.
 If you do not need the special return status, treat -1 as another form of success.
-The proposed POSIX. lj standard has a similar capability-one (unspecified) thread completing a barrier will return the status barrier\_serial\_thread.
+The proposed POSIX. lj standard has a similar capability-one (unspecified) thread completing a barrier will return the status **barrier\_serial\_thread**.

 Any threaded code that uses condition variables should always either support deferred cancellation or disable cancellation.
 Remember that there are two distinct types of cancellation: deferred and asynchronous.
 Code that deals with asynchronous cancellation is rare.
 In general it is difficult or impossible to support asynchronous cancellation in any code that acquires resources (including locking a mutex).
 Programmers can't assume any function supports asynchronous cancellation unless its documentation specifically says so.
 Therefore we do not need to worry about asynchronous cancellation.

-We could code barrier\_wait to deal with deferred cancellation, but that raises difficult questions.
+We could code **barrier\_wait** to deal with deferred cancellation, but that raises difficult questions.
 How, for example, will the barrier wait ever be satisfied if one of the threads has been canceled?
 And if it won't be satisfied, what happens to all the other threads that have already waited (or are about to wait) on that barrier?
 There are various ways to answer these questions.
-One would be for barrier\_wait to record the thread identifiers of all threads waiting on the barrier, and for any thread that's canceled within the wait to cancel all other waiters.
+One would be for **barrier\_wait** to record the thread identifiers of all threads waiting on the barrier, and for any thread that's canceled within the wait to cancel all other waiters.

-Or we might handle cancellation by setting some special error flag and broadcasting the condition variable, and modifying barrier\_wait to return a special error when awakened in that way.
+Or we might handle cancellation by setting some special error flag and broadcasting the condition variable, and modifying **barrier\_wait** to return a special error when awakened in that way.
 However, it makes little sense to cancel one thread that's using a barrier.
 We're going to disallow it, by disabling cancellation prior to the wait, and restoring the previous state of cancellation afterward.
 This is the same approach taken by the proposed POSIX. lj standard, by the way-barrier waits are not cancellation points.

 If there are more threads that haven't reached the barrier, we need to wait for them.
 We do that by waiting on the condition variable until the barrier has advanced to the next cycle-that is, the barrier's cycle no longer matches the local copy.